 United Nations report highlights how digitalisation can help finance SDGs

-Digitalisation can help harness the $23.3trn in global domestic savings into investments in sustainable infrastructure.
+The UN Task Force said digitalisation can be harnessed to channel the $23.3 trillion in global domestic savings into investments in sustainable infrastructure.

 The United Nations Secretary General’s Task Force on Digital Financing of the Sustainable Development Goals (SDGs) released a report on Wednesday highlighting the historic opportunity to accelerate and expand the transformative impact of digitalisation in financing the SDGs.
 The report spells out how digital finance can be harnessed in ways that empower citizens.

 According to the report, titled “People’s Money: Harnessing Digitalization to Finance a Sustainable Future,” over half the world’s population is online, a one hundred-fold increase since 1990.
 Mobile payment technologies have transformed mobile phones into financial tools for more than a billion people.
 Digitalisation is supporting big data and artificial intelligence in advancing cryptocurrencies and crypto-assets, peer-to-peer lending, crowdfunding, and other online marketplaces.

 The Task Force was established by the UN Secretary General, António Guterres, to recommend ways to harness digitalisation in accelerating financing of the SDGs.
 It is co-chaired by Achim Steiner, United Nations Development Programme (UNDP) administrator, and Maria Ramos, who was until recently CEO of ABSA Group.
 The Task Force comprises leaders from across finance, technology, policy, regulation and international development.
 The report was launched today in New York City by Guterres and the two Task Force co-chairs.